 Civic Tech in Hostile Environments – how can we thrive in challenging contexts?

-mySociety have convened a TICTeC Action Lab (aka working group) of five people to bring together those who want to commission some work to address some of the challenges identified by the global civic tech community to help the Civic Tech sector improve and unlock impact.
+mySociety convened a TICTeC Action Lab (aka working group) of five people to commission work to address some of the challenges identified by the global civic tech community to help the Civic Tech sector improve and unlock impact.

 As part of the TICTeC Labs programme, on 17th October, 2022 we convened a Civic Tech Surgery that brought together a group of civic tech practitioners and communications professionals from across the world.
 During the Surgery, attendees discussed common the challenges of running civic tech initiatives in conflict settings and other difficult contexts.
 The panellists brought their experiences to the questions of how best to support the civic tech community in hostile environments; and what is – and isn’t – helpful when we are doing so.

-The aim is to provide a practical solution that will help organisations running civic tech projects to be able to thrive within hostile environments.
-There is a TICTeC Labs grant available to make this solution a reality.
+We then convened an Action Lab to commission a practical solution that will help organisations running civic tech projects to be able to thrive within hostile environments.
+There was a TICTeC Labs grant of $3760 USD available to make this solution a reality.

 The Action Lab’s mandate

 The purpose of this Action Lab was to use the information gathered at the above Surgery to discuss and decide on a piece of work that would be most useful to produce in order to help the global civic tech community meet the challenges of creating civic tech within hostile environments and how a small grant might best be deployed to help those working for good despite tough external factors.

 Common challenges identified at the Civic Tech Surgery were:

 Security: Both people and information must be kept secure when working in hostile environments.

 Practical and logisitcal problems: Stable internet connections and electricity supplies can’t be relied on; roads may be poor and organisations may need to work across large or difficult-to-reach areas; there may be language barriers.